gretel/feed-reticulum/README.md

 ## Available Packages 📦

-Currently, this feed provides the following packages:
+This feed provides the following packages:

-### rns & rns-src 🌐
-The core Reticulum Network Stack implementation package.
-Features:
-- Full Reticulum Network Stack implementation
-- OpenWrt UCI integration for configuration management
-- Proper system integration with procd init scripts
-- Dedicated system user and group for security
-- Automatic service management
-- Source code package available separately
-- Additional Python dependencies required

-### rnspure & rnspure-src 🌐
+### rnspure 🌐
-Pure Python variant of the Reticulum Network Stack.
-Features:
+Pure Python variant of the Reticulum Network Stack with no external dependencies required for installation.

-- All features of the core RNS package
-- No external dependencies required for installation ("pure")
-- Lighter weight alternative for constrained systems
-- Recommended for most installations
+### rns 🌐
+The core Reticulum Network Stack implementation with Python dependencies.

-### lxmf & lxmf-src 💬
+### lxmf 💬
-Lightweight Extensible Message Format implementation.
-Features:
+Lightweight Extensible Message Format implementation for messaging over Reticulum.
-- Built on top of Reticulum Network Stack
-- Zero-configuration message routing
-- End-to-end encryption with Forward Secrecy
-- Compatible with all transport mediums supported by Reticulum
-- Source code package available separately

-### nomadnet & nomadnet-src 🕸️
-Resilient mesh communication platform:
+### nomadnet🕸️
-- Built on LXMF and Reticulum
+Terminal-based resilient mesh communications platform built on LXMF and Reticulum.
-- Private and resilient communications platforms
-- No signups, no agreements, no data handover
-- Text-based user interface using urwid
-- Supports various communication mediums
-- Source code package available separately

 ### python3-urwid 🖥️
-A console user interface library dependency:
+Console user interface library required by nomadnet.

-- Provides text-based user interface capabilities
-- Required by some Reticulum ecosystem applications
-- Cross-platform compatibility
+Note: The `-src` packages are optional and provide the Python source code, while the standard packages contain only bytecode and metadata as is typical for OpenWrt packages.
+Most users will only need the standard packages.

 ## Prerequisites 📋